-This article tells you how to restore missing “Compressed (Zipped) Folder” item to your Send To menu in all versions of Windows (XP, Vista, 7, 8, and 10.)
+This article tells you how to restore missing “Compressed (Zipped) Folder” item to your “Send to” menu in all versions of Windows, including Windows 10.

 If the Compressed (Zipped) folder doesn’t appear in the Send To menu, it can be due to one of the reasons: